Simon-graiff/Mobile2/WhereUBackend/README.md

   query.find().then(function (events) {...}
 `````

 If no events are found the result is returned, no push is sent and the method is done.
 Otherwise the settings representing the user's interests are fetched from the User_Settings table.
 He can define his interests in the settings screen (more details in client documentation).
 The category of each event, that is closed to him (result fo first query) is checked.
-In case the user likes the category the event is added to the result-array.
+In case the user likes the category, the event is added to the result-array.
 After every event has been checked a push is sent assuming there was one event of interesed close to him and the result array is passed to the client to be processed there.

 ``````
 var settingsQuery = new Parse.Query("User_Settings")